material-components/material-components-ios/components/BottomSheet/README.md

 ### Making bottom sheets accessible

-As a user of the bottom sheet compoent, it is up to you to determine that its contents are accecssible.
+As a user of the bottom sheet component, it is up to you to determine that its contents are accessible.
 The bottom sheet ccomponent does not have any specific APIs for managing the accessibility of a bottom sheet's contents. `MDCBottomSheetController` does, however, have such APIs for the scrim:

 * `isScrimAccessibilityElement`
 * `scrimAccessibilityLabel`